In this tutorial, you will find out:

 Now it’s your turn.
 Have a look back at the task and take a minute to brainstorm some notes.
 Then see if you can speak about the topic for two minutes.
 You could also try recording yourself.
 When you listen, try to identify your strengths and weaknesses.

-For more help with your IELTS Speaking preparation, take a look at these resources:
+For more help with your IELTS Speaking preparation, take a look at these resources to help you in the IELTS exam:

 - Making Notes for IELTS Speaking Part 2